lightstep/cloud-native-observability/README.md

 ## Special Thanks

-This guide is made possible thanks to [Lightstep](https://lightstep.com).
+This guide is made possible thanks to salary-paying by [Lightstep](https://lightstep.com).

 ---